In this section

 When someone owes you money, you are known as a creditor and the person who owes you money is a debtor.

 If they refuse to pay, you may need to apply to court to get an order saying that they owe you the money.
 If they still refuse to pay, there are ways to enforce a court order.

-There are time limits that apply to collecting debts.
+There are time limits applying to collecting debts.
 If you wait too long to pursue recovering your debt from the debtor, you may be barred from pursuing them for the money.

 If someone owes you money and they are refusing to pay, there are several things you can do to try and recover your money.
 You can:

 If they still don't pay and you want to try to recover your money, you'll need to take legal action.